SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_1_spa-academy-salesorder/spa-academy-salesorder.md

     |  `division`  | String |

     >**IMPORTANT:** The spelling and casing of the fields, as well as any extra spaces, is crucial because the API to trigger the process will require the fields exactly as written.
+    Also ensure you have assigned the correct type.
+Rather check twice.

     Your final data type looks as below.